-• Additionally, star classified hotels are liable to pay a higher property tax compared to unclassified hotels.
-Star classification should not become a means of penalising a hotel with a higher property tax.
+Additionally, star classified hotels are liable to pay a higher property tax compared to unclassified hotels.
+Star In India, property tax rates are determined by the local classification should not become a means of penalising a

 BEST PRACTICE - SINGAPORE

 Non-residential properties like commercial buildings and industrial land are taxed at 10% of the Annual Value.
 However, residential properties have different tax brackets for properties that fall into different value brackets.
 Moreover, the change in the tax rate is declared two years prior.